 Even though there was no evidence of how long that stuff was on the floor, the fact that the victim was able to show where the store manager was – and how big that puddle had been that caused him to fall, the court found for the injured man and the store had to pay for his accident damages.

-Adding Value to Grocery Store Slip And Fall Claims
+How To Add Value To A Grocery Store Slip And Fall Claim

-An experienced Florida personal injury lawyer can add value for victims of grocery store slip and fall accidents not only in sharing how insurance companies normally respond to these claims, but also with regard to assisting with finding the proof needed to prevail with a claim, including obtaining surveillance video and maintenance logs, especially when the store declines, which they always do.
+One way an experienced Florida personal injury lawyer can add value to a victim of a grocery store slip and fall is to share with the victim how insurance companies normally respond to these claims, along with assisting in finding the proof needed to prevail with a claim, including obtaining surveillance video and maintenance logs, especially when the store declines, which they always do.
 Depositions are equally as helpful especially when it involves questioning the people who are in charge of routinely checking for dangerous conditions.